Forex Education

 • Trailing/Trailing Stop Limit

-Thinkorswim conditional orders are orders filled under specific conditions, which will only be executed or activated in the market if particular criteria are met, such as stop, stop limit, limit order, etc.
+Thinkorswim conditional orders are orders filled under specific conditions that will only be executed or activated in the market if criteria are met, such as stop, stop limit, limit order, etc.

 Thinkorswim advanced orders

-Thinkorswim advanced orders are OCO brackets, trailing stop, blast all, 1st triggers orders, FOK orders.
+Thinkorswim advanced orders are OCO brackets, trailing stop, blast all, 1st triggers orders and FOK orders.

 One-Cancels-Other Order in Thinkorswim

 In an OCO order, two orders can be canceled when the order is filled.
-In context, this may seem not very easy, but it’s pretty simple.
+This may not seem easy in context, but it’s pretty simple.

-Let’s say you purchase fractions of a company that is currently trading at $50 per share.
+Suppose you purchase fractions of a company currently trading at $50 per share.
 In addition, you don’t want to start losing more than 30 percent of your investment.

-At $52, your role will be closed as well as a profit; sales stop will be promptly deleted, eliminating the danger of accidentally opening a position on the sidelines at $38.
+At $52, your role and profit will be closed; sales stop will be promptly deleted, eliminating the danger of accidentally opening a position on the sidelines at $38.

 What is Bracket Order in Thinkorswim?